 One of the most important benefits workers' compensation provides is payment for time missed from work.
-In other words, if a doctor says that you cannot work because of your on the job injury, you should receive a weekly check.
-Similarly, if the doctor puts you on light duty, but your employer does not have any light duty work available, you will get a workers' compensation check.
+In other words, if a doctor says you cannot work because of your on-the-job injury, you should receive a weekly check.
+Similarly, if the doctor puts you on light duty, but your employer does not have any light-duty work available, you will get a workers' compensation check.

 If You Were Released to Full Duty Too Early...